i-on-project/integration/README.md

     $ ./gradlew build

 Or using an IDE with gradle support such as [IntelliJ IDEA](https://www.jetbrains.com/idea/) or [Eclipse](https://www.eclipse.org/ide/)

+Or build the docker image

+    $ ./gradlew buildDockerImage

 ## Running

 When running via IDE first you need to update: